cadifyai/Fusion-Exporter/README.md

 Fusion-Exporter
 </h1>

-An Autodesk Fusion add-in to automagically export your project into the file format that you want.
+An Fusion add-in to automagically export your project into the file format that you want.

 Inspired and based on [tapnair/Project-Archiver](https://github.com/tapnair/Project-Archiver)